Ada-Developers-Academy/core-pses/04/palindrome.md

 Example Steps:

-1. Check if the strands are the same length
+1. Check that the input is a string.
-    - If they're different lengths, raise an exception
+    - If it is not, raise an exception
-2. Initialize a variable `distance` to 0
+2. Convert input to lowercase.
-3. Iterate through the characters in the strings using a for in range loop
+3. Initialize one pointer to move forward through the string, and one pointer to move backwards through the string.
+4. Create a while loop that keeps looping until we are midway through the string.
+5. Check if the character at index of the forward pointer is alphanumeric
+    - If not, increment the pointer
+6. Check if the character at index of the backwards pointer is alphanumeric
+    - If not, decrement the pointer
-4. Check if the characters at corresponding indices are the same
+7. Check if the characters at the forward/backward pointers match
-    - If they're different, incremenet `distance`
+    - If not, return `False`
-5. Return `distance`
+8. Increment/decrement the start and end pointers respectively.
+9. Return `True` once the loop has finished executing.

 ##### !end-explanation